 The after photos were taken without any mascara, and the effect with a coat or two of mascara is even more dramatic.
 I’ve completely abandoned my eyelash curler, and feel like the lift is a much more beautiful and natural curve than I ever got with a curler, which often left me lashes kinked upward.

 Elysee could tell from just looking at my lashes that I regularly used an eyelash curler because of the specific type of damage.
 She noted that next time I get the lash lift, the results will be even better because my eyelashes will have gone through an entire cycle without incurring any damage from a lash curler.

 I can’t wait to see how they look over the next several weeks, but I already know I’ll book another appointment.
-Spirit doe, achieved.
+Doe lashes, achieved.